 - Citi® Diamond Preferred® Card

-Look into the features, rewards, and bonuses of these travel credit cards and choose as per your needs and convenience.
+Look into these travel credit cards’ features, rewards, and bonuses and choose as per your needs and convenience.

 18. When In Doubt, Use UPS

-After a long road trip without a washing machine, we often end up accumulating lots of dirty clothes.
+After a long road trip without a washing machine, we often accumulate lots of dirty clothes.
 What do you do with your dirty clothes while traveling?
 You can carry an extra packing cube, delicates bag, or laundry bag and keep your dirty clothes separate from your clean ones.

 Hey, maybe your accommodation has laundry…but is it free?
 Will they know how to wash your things?
 Does your rental have the right detergent?

 AAAHH!
 CLOTHING ANXIETY!
-In case you don’t want to keep your dirty clothes with you, the other solution is to send them back to your place using UPS (United Parcel Service)!
+If you don’t want to keep your dirty clothes with you, the other solution is to send them back to your place using UPS (United Parcel Service)!

-The best part of using UPS is that the service is convenient, and you don’t have to smell your dirty clothes on the way back to your home.
-Plus you can find UPS in virtually every country on Earth.
+The best part of using UPS is that the service is convenient, and you don’t have to smell your dirty clothes on the way home.
+Plus, you can find UPS in virtually every country on Earth.

 See Related: Best Credit Cards to Claim Travel Perks